aws-samples/aws-modernization-with-quali/content/intro/90_overview.md

 weight: 9
 ---

-* __Get Started__: As the administrator, you will create a Torque free account, link your AWS account and deploy a sample environment to test your setup.
+* __Get Started__: As the administrator, you will create a Torque free trial account, link your AWS account and deploy a sample environment to test your setup.

 * __Module 1__: As a DevOps engineer, you need to provide some application environments to your developer and performance tester for the latest version of your promotion manager code and optimize the infrastructure layout for these users.